 Yes |

-Certificates are set inside the quay pod but route must be created manually |
+Certificates are set inside of the |

 Creating the config bundle secret with the SSL/TLS cert and key pair